 When brain injury is present, depression is ten times as likely to occur.
 It is the most commonly reported emotional disturbance among people who have sustained a serious brain injury (Hibbard, M., Uysal, S., Kepler, K. et al. 1998).
 A person may not say the words “I am depressed,” but may say something like “Since my injury there is a feeling of gloom over me,” or “I have felt down for months and can’t seem to shake it.”
 People who are survivors of brain injury may feel this way and family members of persons with brain injury may also feel this way.

 II.
 Depression is normal

 Let me emphasize, depression is a normal and natural emotion, and we would be abnormal not to experience it when the causes for depression are present.
 It is not a sin or a sign of weakness.
-Life is difficult enough, through in a brain injury and it becomes even more difficult.
+Life is difficult enough, though with a brain injury, it becomes even more difficult.

 When thinking about depression, keep in mind that: